robotology/yarp-device-vicon-bridge/README.md

   ```bash
   yarpdev --device vicon --hostname "192.168.10.2"
   ```
-  :warning: the default `hostname` is `192.168.10.2` (see [Vicon Network Cards Settings](https://docs.vicon.com/display/Connect/Configuring+network+card+settings#Configuringnetworkcardsettings-IPAddresses)) but some network test might be needed to find out the port where the Vicon output is actually streamed.
+  :warning: The default `hostname` is `192.168.10.2` (see [Vicon Network Cards Settings](https://docs.vicon.com/display/Connect/Configuring+network+card+settings#Configuringnetworkcardsettings-IPAddresses)) but some network test might be needed to find out the port where the Vicon output is actually streamed.

 ### Using the Vicon setup and R1
-- Make sure that `roscore` is running on `r1-base`
+- Make sure that `roscore` is running on `r1-base`.
-- Make sure that `yarpserver --ros` is running on `r1-base`
+- Make sure that `yarpserver --ros` is running on `r1-base`.
 - Open a terminal and type:
   ```bash
   $ rostopic echo \tf